tmaegel/ntodotxt/README.md

 - Completely customizable filters
   - Ordering
   - Filter by project, context, priorities and completion
-- Custom path of todo file on device
+- Custom path and filename of todo file on device

 ## Planned features